pablit07/gamesense.statboard.react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+If you have a deploy folder checked out from the AWS code pipeline, this command will copy the build assets into it and run git push, which will trigger the pipeline to push the code to production.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**